dnorcini/chicago_slow_control/README.md

 $ sudo /home/damicm/SC_backend/slow_control_code/install.sh
 ```

 It will also create a script `slow_start.sh` which starts the Watchdog, located in `/usr/local/bin`.
-So this program executes upon boot, create a start-up service:
+You will need to update the MySQL password in this file (this is a work around for a bug, not the best practice but it does the job).
+To have this program execute upon boot, create a start-up service:
 ```
 $ sudo emacs -nw /etc/systemd/system/slow-start.servce
 [Unit]